neharkarvishal/neharkarvishal.github.io/_posts/2018-09-3-Build-a-Blog-With-Jekyll-and-GitHub-Pages.md

 ### Sass
 The `_sass` directory contains the styles for the site.
 Sass is a CSS framework for creating stylesheets.
-Sass files use a `.scss` extension.
-Files that begin with an underscore, such as `_base.scss`, are partials and can be imported in your main sass file.
-We can also define variables to replace hard-coded values.
-Variables begin with a `$`.
 When your site is built, these sass files are automatically converted into CSS.

 ### Assets
 The `assets` folder is where you will store your images, fonts, scripts, and styles.